 Reports from our project workshops exploring how philosophy can help us think clearly about social media.

 Articles & Blog posts

-Pieces we’ve written for newspapers, websites, and blogs.
+Pieces we’ve written or talks given, for newspapers, websites, blogs, conferences.

 - Can Authoritarianism Ever be Justified?